FredaXin/blog_posts/creating_functions_for_EDA.md

 you find yourself using over and over again.
 This is why we should create functions to automate the repetitive parts of EDA and Data Cleaning.
-Another benefit of using functions in the EDA and Data Cleaning is to eliminate the variances of results caused by the differences in coding.
+Another benefit of using functions in the EDA and Data Cleaning is to eliminate the inconsistency of results caused by accidental differences in the code.

 In this blog post, I will walk you through a few useful python functions that I created for EDA and Data Cleaning.
 The library contains all these functions can